bfeif/personal-website/content/posts/when-folklore-gives-birth-to-math-20220515.md

 > CURT: "It's exciting, I wonder how many kids I have.
 Great to see you too.
 Bye!"\
 > MACK: "Bye!"

-How did people count their children before numbers were invented?
-Is it possible that the vocabulary for counting existed first, and then the Set of Natural Numbers were invented from that?
+Did Mack really not know how many kids he had until numbers were invented?
+Or, is it possible that the vocabulary for counting was first present in our language, and then the Set of Natural Numbers was invented from that?

 I don't think it's just possible; it's likely the only way that we can create new mathematical tools.
-We must first, as a collective, realize the tool in our language, and then create a mathematical formalism for it.
+We must first, as a collective consciousness, realize the tool in our language, and then create a mathematical formalism for it.

 ## When Folklore Gives Birth to Math